worace/worace.github.io/_drafts/youre-in-the-jarmy-now-application-packaging-for-the-jvm.md

             # etc...
 ```

-Everything under `META-INF/` is metadata describing the packaged code, while the tree of class files corresponds to the compiled representations of the Java sources you can see [here on github](https://github.com/kungfoo/geohash-java).
+Everything under `META-INF/` is metadata describing the packaged code, while the tree of class files corresponds to the compiled representations of the Java sources you can find [here on github](https://github.com/kungfoo/geohash-java).
 If you examine the code in that repo, you'll see the package names and source directory structure match the `.class` tree in this JAR, just like our `example.Calzone` and `./example/Calzone.class` tree matched before.

 Many JVM tools understand JARs, meaning you **can use them directly as part of your classpath**: